Home » Cardiovascular Health » Cholesterol Treatment » Cholesterol Diets

 What is Niacin?

 Niacin is actually one of two components of Vitamin B3.
-Tryptophan, which is found in turkey and some dairy products, is converted into niacin in the body.
+Tryptophan, which is found in turkey and some products, is converted into niacin in the body.
 You can find niacin in many of the foods you consume, including fish, green vegetables, and grains.
 Niacin is often available with supplements.
 Sometimes these supplements include other B vitamins, such as riboflavin and folic acid.

 Niacin Effectiveness